Large-Momentum Effective Theory: Transverse-Momentum Dependent PDFs

 In previous subsections, the soft function has been introduced to define rapidity-scheme-independent TMDPDFs.
 The major motivation of introducing the soft function is to capture nonperturbative effects due to soft-gluon radiations from fast moving color-charges.
 For many inclusive processes the soft radiations cancel in the total cross section, but for certain processes where a small transverse momentum is measured, such cancellation can be incomplete and result in measurable consequences.
 In such cases, the TMD soft function is introduced to account for the soft-gluon effects and appears in factorization theorems for the Drell-Yan (DY) process~\cite{Collins:1984kg,Collins:1988ig} and semi-inclusive DIS (SIDIS)~\cite{Ji:2004wu,Ji:2004xq}.

 To calculate the TMD physics nonperturbatively, formulating a Euclidean version of the soft function is critical.
-Since soft function in fact is a cross section and hence real and positive, it satisfies the necessary condition for a Monte Carlo simulation.
+Since the soft function in fact is a cross section and hence real and positive, it satisfies the necessary condition for a Monte Carlo simulation.
 In this subsection, we present an approach to calculate it in heavy-quark effective theory (HQET)~\cite{Ji:2019sxk}.
 There is also another method proposed to extract the reduced soft function $S_r$ from a light-meson form factor~\cite{Ji:2019sxk}, where many subtleties of HQET can be avoided.
-Since this method requires the calculation of a light-cone wavefunction, we will postpone the discussion to \sec{others}.
+The first lattice calculation of the reduced soft function based on the light-meson formalism has been performed in the recent work~\cite{Zhang:2020dbb}.